-The Boston Globe Magazine and The Commonwealth Institute Honor Female Business Leaders Making a Significant Impact on the State’s Economy
+The Boston Globe Magazine and The Commonwealth Institute Honor the Most Noteworthy Companies and Nonprofits Run by Women

-Danvers, Mass. – December 10, 2018 – Copyright Clearance Center, Inc. (CCC), a leader in advancing copyright, accelerating knowledge, and powering innovation, announces its inclusion in the 2018 Top 100 Women-Led Businesses in Massachusetts list by the Boston Globe Magazine and The Commonwealth Institute (TCI).
-CCC is listed as #16 of 100 organizations that collectively generated nearly $50 billion in revenue last year.
+Danvers, Mass. – November 19, 2019 – Copyright Clearance Center, Inc. (CCC), a leader in advancing copyright, accelerating knowledge, and powering innovation, announces its inclusion in the top 25 of the 2019 Top 100 Women-Led Businesses in Massachusetts list by the Boston Globe Magazine and The Commonwealth Institute (TCI).

 About Copyright Clearance Center